eric-mahasi/flick/README.md

 # Flick
-School project for APT 1040: Introduction to Web Design and Applications.
+APT1040-A Introduction to Web Design & Applications Project for Summer Semester 2019.

 This project is a simple website that provides information and promotes the functions of a fictitious Flick High School.
 It showcases the school's events,